-- 4. Section Chairs should actively solicit views from Fellows on possible women candidates for the Section shortlist.
-A similar approach could be adopted, where relevant, for other underrepresented groups.
-When views are solicited, those suggesting names should be reminded that any written case needs to be very strong: the proposers need to put a lot of effort into the proposals. - 5.
-Every 2-3 years, SSCs could assemble a list of all Professors and Readers in the profession in the UK (remembering that the Fellowship is also open to independent scholars).
-If helpful, this could be cross-referenced to departmental performance in the previous REF, with particular emphasis on identifying potentially strong candidates who might otherwise be overlooked. - 6.
+- 7. One option could be that every 3-5 years SSCs could assemble a list of all Professors in the UK (remembering that the Fellowship is also open to independent scholars).
+If helpful, this could be cross-referenced to departmental performance in the previous REF, with particular emphasis on identifying potentially strong candidates who might otherwise be overlooked.
+If a Section has identified a particular gap in the make-up of the Section Academy staff can help with researching a list of suggestions to help fill it.
+Some data about the make-up of the Section in relation to the make-up of the Fellowship overall is available for Chairs to share with Sections should this be of use. - 8.
 Where relevant, citations data (over the previous 5-10 years) on individuals in the profession could be obtained.
 There may be individuals who are very widely cited but who are otherwise not on the Section's radar.
 SSCs could also check the publications of the top publishers and journals in the field, again to identify individuals who might not otherwise be considered by the Section.
-In any such case, the SSC would need to be proactive in persuading a Section member to write a strong supporting case. - 7.
-SSCs could institute a regular agenda item to consider whether there are any 'new' or 'nonmainstream' areas of the discipline(s) where the Section is underrepresented and where there are excellent scholars who might merit short-listing for the Fellowship.
-Again, if there are, SSC would need to take the initiative in soliciting written recommendations from existing Fellows.
+In any such case, the SSC would need to be proactive in persuading a Section member to write a strong supporting case.